 Noyon is a town of some 18,000 inhabitants, just a little larger than Hexham.
 It makes a good base to visit other parts of north-eastern France, such as the cities of Amiens, Beauvais, Laon and Reims, as well as the First World War battlefields and cemeteries of the Somme and the Chemin des Dames.
 Even the vineyards of Champagne are not too distant.
 On town twinning visits our hosts have taken us to many places of local interest such as Compiègne, Senlis, Pierrefonds and St. Quentin.

-To find out more about Noyon visit:
+To find out more about our town-twinning with Noyon visit this French site: